stephendawsondev/A-Great-Step/README.md

 - The app was tested on Google Chrome, Mozilla Firefox and Safari browsers.
 - The app was viewed on a variety of devices such as Desktop, Laptop and iPhone 8 and 11.
 - Family members were asked to review the app and documentation to point out any bugs and/or user experience issues.
-- I made sure that I was able to use the app on the keyboard for accessibility testing.
+- I made sure to test the app's accessibility using keyboard.

 <br>